Google Assistant will soon be able to find your lost keys

-You're late for work, you've barely slept, and now you can't find your keys – it's a nightmare most of us face from time to time, but Tile's tracking technology has made the morning routine easier for even the most forgetful among us.
+You're late for work and you can't find your keys – it's a nightmare most of us face from time to time, but Tile's tracking technology has made the morning routine easier for even the most forgetful among us.

 And now it's set to get even easier, with the company announcing an update to its Google Assistant integration that will allow you to ask your Google Home speaker or smart display directly to find your misplaced item.